lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-service-node-guides/staking-to-shared-service-node.md

-# 💸 Staking to a shared Oxen Service Node
+# 💸 Staking to a shared Lozzax Service Node

-This document explains how to stake via the Oxen GUI Wallet.
+This document explains how to stake via the Lozzax GUI Wallet.

 The latest version of the wallet can be downloaded [here](../../downloads.md).